Construction Updates

 The remaining first-floor classroom components will be arriving in the coming weeks, followed by the second-floor components, for a total of approximately 240 parts.
 The team is also continuing to work on the elevator shaft for the garage and has filled the Emerson ramp with soil to form the exit.

-CONSTRUCTION UPDATE: The temporary classroom structures for Casti Village have begun arriving!
+CONSTRUCTION UPDATE: The classroom structures for Casti Village have begun arriving!
 (Update from 10/31/25)

 Two of the Engineers on our project are women - Nevaeh Lua, project coordinator with Willscot (modular units) Michaela Dunne, senior project engineer with Truebeck.